mu-majid/sql-postgres-lab/README.md

   * Making changes to database schema.
   * Like changing a column name in a table (this is somehow a low risk change).
+  * We should have a schema migration file that logs any change we make to our DB design.
+  * Each Migration file has two section, Up, and Down section.
+Up is for creating, changing, or do any change to our DB, and Down section is for un-doing whatever we did in the up section.